Ninnaji Temple 仁和寺

 The 33 meter, 5-storey pagoda was built in 1637.
 The temple grounds contain ancient, dwarf, late-flowering cherry trees for which Ninnaji is particularly well-known.
 Ninnaji is the Omuro school head temple of the Shingon sect of Japanese Buddhism and home to the Omuro school of ikebana flower arrangement.

 In the hills just behind Ninnaji is the Hachi-ju Haka-sho (88 Temple Pilgrimage), a short hike around mini-temples mirrored on the more famous 88 Temple Pilgrimage around Shikoku.
 The entire walk can be done in less than an hour (if you are super fit or more leisurely if not) and affords a great view of Kyoto below.

 Ninnaji Access - how to get to Ninnaji Temple

 Ninnaji is a short walk from Omuro Station on the Kitano Line of the Keifuku Railway.

 Hours: 9am-5pm (last entry at 4.30pm; last entry 4pm December to February)

 500 yen fee to the Goten (Omuro Palace) that is a World Heritage site; otherwise, Ninnaji is free to enter and stroll, except in cherry blossom season when a 500 yen fee is charged.
 Admission to the Reihokan is 500 yen.

 Ninnaji Temple Video

-Ninnaji Temple is near to a number of other famous temples and museums in west Kyoto near Ritumeikan University.
-Kinkakuji Temple (the Golden Pavilion), Ryoanji Temple and Toji-in Temple are all within easy walking distance of Ninnaji.
+Ninnaji Temple is near to a number of other famous temples and museums in west Kyoto near Ritsumeikan University.
+Kinkakuji Temple (the Golden Pavilion), Ryoanji Temple and Toji-in Temple are all within easy walking or cycling distance of Ninnaji.
 The Insho Domoto Museum and Ritsumeikan's Peace Museum are also easily accessed on foot.